 8. How Does the Platform Integrate with our Existing SIEM?
 Does it Integrate?

 How will the platform interact (or not interact) with your existing SIEM?
-Again, this is a big, open-ended question that should yield lots of interesting discussion from the vendor.
+Again, this is a big, open-ended question that should yield lots of interesting discussions from the vendor.

 Incidentally, SIEM and SA will merge at some point into a common platform.
 That has not happened yet, but it will.
 RSA did it.
 Others will follow.

 9. Does the Product have a Facility for Campaigns?